${alt}

 This is worth every penny to be able to give the textbooks and the materials, and also our educators’ time, because we know that in training the community, we're bringing a service back to our doctors and nurses and all the other health care professionals to be able to better connect with their patients,” Armijo said.
 “It makes me really proud as a New Mexican.”

-• UNM works with the tribes to form a cohort of 6-12 people who pass the language proficiency test for Native American languages.
-In this case, it was Zuni.
+• UNM is currently working with the Tribes to form cohorts of 6-12 people who meet the language proficiency required for their specific Native American language.

 • The cohort undergoes 40 hours of training over the course of a month.

-• Training requires two more tests in theory and medical terminology.
+• Successful completion of the training requires passing two tests in interpreting theory and medical terminology.

 • The credential interpreters receive upon course completion is recognized internationally, so interpreters may apply their skills anywhere, not just at UNM Hospital.